mikezimm/Pivot-Tiles/README.md

 ### ToDos:
+- [ ] Add prop pane prop to define format for dates for Tile Category and Title/Description.
 - [ ] Special Click to go into list mode, maybe one that toggles back and icon changes from list to grid.
 - [ ] Finalize ShowAll items icon... currently filter-x, maybe make it a pivot choice?
 - [ ] webPartProperty to pick Search Capability:  Dropdown - Visible, Collapsed, None (disabled)